MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-unsupported-files.md

 ## General files that aren't migrated

+- Files marked as restricted
-- Restricted files
+- Shortcut files
 - 0 byte files (limitation on destination - OneDrive)
-- Single large file that exceeds the file size limit set by Sharepoint or OneDrive
+- Single large files that exceeds the file size limit.
+Learn more at [File size limitations for migration to Microsoft 365](mm-file-size-limitations.md)
-- Destination path URL that exceeds the file size limit set by Sharepoint or OneDrive
+- Destination path URL that exceed the file size limit set by Sharepoint or OneDrive (400 characters)

 ## What isn't migrated from Dropbox